 THE ROCKEFELLER FOUNDATION

 As managing director for strategy, Caroline leads the team responsible for strategy development within new programmatic initiatives at the Rockefeller Foundation.
-She also supports broader strategic efforts that help realize the Foundation’s mission and goals.
-Prior to joining the Foundation, Ms. Kronley was a management consultant at Katzenbach Partners as well as Booz & Company, where she served a broad range of clients on strategy and organizational performance.
-Earlier in her career, Ms. Kronley oversaw strategic planning activities for a Mexican microfinance institution.
-She has also worked in various capacities for a number of non-profit organizations in the United States, focusing on community development and financial inclusion.
+She also supports broader strategic efforts that help realize the foundation’s mission and goals.
+Prior to joining the foundation, Caroline was a management consultant at Katzenbach Partners as well as Booz & Company, where she served a broad range of clients on strategy and organizational performance.
+Earlier in her career, Caroline oversaw strategic planning activities for a Mexican microfinance institution.
+She has also worked in various capacities for a number of nonprofit organizations in the United States, focusing on community development and financial inclusion.

 WILLIAM AND FLORA HEWLETT FOUNDATION